elias972/elias972/README.md

 - **Front-End Development Intern at GlobalisticTech Offshore**
   *November 2022 - February 2023*
   *Dbayeh, Lebanon*
-  - Implemented AI to personalize user interfaces based on user behavior.
   - Developed ReactJS components integrating AI tools to enhance user experience.
   - Collaborated with developers and designers to maintain a web application.